Ypertex/blog/content/articles/jumpcloud-curl-error-22/index.md

 ## Conclusion

-JumpCloud allows you to use whatever physical or virtual Linux, MacOS or Windows clients and servers with *your centrally managed credentials*—anywhere you need it, whenever you need it.
+JumpCloud allows you to use whatever physical or virtual Linux, macOS or Windows clients and servers with *your centrally managed credentials*—anywhere you need it, whenever you need it.

-Obviously, the curl error is quite annoying and the workaround requires a few extra manual steps.
+The curl error is quite annoying and the workaround requires a few extra manual steps.
 I hope JumpCloud fixes this issue soon.
 In the meantime, at least one can continue to deploy the JumpCloud agent on Linux machines.

 If you have a better understanding of what the real issue is, please let me know via [Twitter](https://twitter.com/MichaelSchmidle).
 I will be happy to update this article accordingly.
 Thanks!